 I want to start this post off by saying that I am a little biased when it comes to Barbados.
-We first visited when my children were one and four years old respectively.
-During their daily naps, I would sit on a porch staring at the ocean, plotting my next career move (that I knew had to involve self employment).
+We first visited this beautiful Caribbean island with a baby and toddler in tow.
+During their daily naps, I would sit on a porch staring at the ocean, plotting my next career move (that I knew had to involve self-employment).
 Those roughly etched out notes, from those long afternoons, (creatively encouraged by a dose of Bajan rum punch), would eventually become the framework for this site.

-It was with great enthusiasm that we returned to Barbados to put together this guide for families.
+It has been with great enthusiasm that we have since returned to Barbados several times – crafting and improving upon this guide to Barbados for families.
 We love the island for its unique character and culture, incredible beaches, caves and gardens, abundance of wildlife and excellent Bajan cuisine.
-Here is everything we think families traveling with a young kids would enjoy, including some “must know” tips for the island.
+Here is everything we think families traveling to Barbados with a baby, toddler or kids of any age will enjoy, including some essential tips for the island.

 1. Barbados Wildlife Reserve

-We liked it so much that we went twice!
-Barbados Wildlife Reserve allows kids to enjoy a close up encounter with some of the island’s native wildlife including green monkeys, turtles, iguanas and tortoises.
+We like this place so much that we sometimes visit twice!
+Barbados Wildlife Reserve allows kids to enjoy a close-up encounter with some of the island’s wildlife including green monkeys, iguanas and tortoises.
 The best time to visit is around the 2pm feeding when the monkeys come down from the treetops.
 Be sure to take the short little stroll up the path to the Signal Station, for beautiful views of Bathsheba on the east coast.
 Learn more about the Barbados Wildlife Reserve on the Barbados.org website.

 2. Swimming with Sea Turtles

-The most gentle beaches for kids are on the west coast of Barbados.
+The most gentle beaches for kids are on the west coast of Barbados – also known as the Platinum Coast.
 Some of our favourites include Mullins Bay, Alleynes Bay and Paynes Bay.
-The kids also enjoyed doing a little snorkeling at the Folkestone Marine Park (just north of Holetown).
-In addition to pretty fish near the shore, this nicely shaded area has a playground and playful green monkeys in the trees.
+The kids have also enjoyed doing a little snorkeling at the Folkestone Marine Park (just north of Holetown).
+In addition to pretty fish near the shore, this nicely shaded area has a playground and occasionally, green monkeys playing in the trees.

 One of the most beautiful beaches on this island is Crane Beach on the south coast (often rated as one of the top beaches in the world).
-While the waters there a much wilder than on the west coast, my kids love jumping the waves and building sandcastles on this beautiful expanse of sand.
-Just up the road from this beach is the delicious deli Cutters, with great food and the best rum punch on the island.
-If you call ahead they will make you a picnic for the beach.
+While the waters there are much wilder than on the west coast, my kids love jumping the waves and building sandcastles on this beautiful expanse of sand (we keep them very close to us due to the currents).
+Just up the road from this beach is the delicious deli Cutters, with great food and the best rum punch on the island (IMHO).
+If you call ahead, they can make you a picnic for the beach.

 Beach chair and umbrella rentals: All of the beaches listed above have chair and umbrella rentals.
 The day rate for 2 chairs and an umbrella is about $20-$25 USD.